YFC-ophey/SQL-showcase-query-log/README.md

 - **Insights:**
     - Based on the data above, the 13 users have exact equal number of comments and likes compared to their significant higher number of followers engagements.
 This indicates that they may not be genuine users, but rather fake accounts created for the purpose of artificially boosting engagement, which is a common tactic used by some marketers to create the appearance of popularity.
-    - It is crucial to query out these 13 users’ comments and engagements to ensure that our platform maintains its integrity and provides marketing team members with accurate data.We can better understand the true level of engagement that our content is receiving and make more informed decisions by removing fake accounts to improve the quality and credibility of our company.
+    - It is crucial to query out these 13 users’ comments and engagements to ensure that our platform maintains its integrity and provides marketing team members with accurate data.
+We can better understand the true level of engagement that our content is receiving and make more informed decisions by removing fake accounts to improve the quality and credibility of our company.

 # 💁🏽‍♀️ About Me